pkpio/CollabTodo/docs/index.md

 Additional info on ```Procedures```

   * <b>Local</b> :
   	Used for actions occured in the current device.
-Updates action into local database.
+Updates actions into local database.
 Notifies all remote devices.

   * <b>Remote</b> :
   	Used for actions occured on some remote device.
 Receives changes, updates in local database and triggers UI refresh.